Why Blackout Curtains Seem Worse at Night (It’s Not What You Think)

 Fix 1: Block side and top gaps without drilling

-Best for: Renters / no-drill homes, or anyone who can’t change hardware but sees clear light lines along the sides or top.
+Best for: Renters / no-drill homes, or anyone who cannot change hardware but sees clear light lines along the sides or top.

 - Close the curtains at night and identify the brightest leak points (top corners and side edges are most common).